 After all the paperwork was filled out, it was a safety video marathon.
-Video, after video, after video.
-By the time you leave outta there, your gonna be a safety expert.
+Video after video, after video.
+By the time you leave outta there, you're gonna be a safety expert.
 It was all about hours of service, driver wellness, and things that will get you hurt or fired.

-Once you're done with safety videos they give you a basic skills test.
-They take you to a truck, and have you do a pre-trip inspection.
+Once you're done with safety videos, they give you a basic skills test.
+They take you to a truck and have you do a pre-trip inspection.
 When you're right outta school, it should be easy for you.
 If you're like me, and you have a month to sit and wait, it might be a little more difficult.
 Then comes the backing test and the driving test.
-For the backing test, you have to do a straight line back, and make sure that the scc bar, or as I like to call it the "Super Cranium Crusher", is right on the line.
-Then they make you do a forty-five degree back.
+For the backing test, you have to do a straight line back, and make sure that the SCC bar, or as I like to call it, the "Super Cranium Crusher," is right on the line.
+Then they make you do a 45-degree back.
 The driving test for my company was ridiculously easy.
-It was all on the access road, and you just had to stay in the lane, and not hit anyone.
+It was all on the access road, and you just had to stay in the lane and not hit anyone.
 They know you are students, and they know you're going to come back from riding with your trainer a lot better.
 So don't stress out about it.

 A pre-trip inspection is a thorough inspection of the truck completed before driving for the first time each day.

 Federal and state laws require that drivers inspect their vehicles.
 Federal and state inspectors also may inspect your vehicles.
 If they judge a vehicle to be unsafe, they will put it “out of service” until it is repaired.